-10X Chart Flow Reading ÷ 4
+- 10X Chart Flow Reading ÷ 4 - 6.
 Multiply the final figure by the heating value of the gas obtained from the utility company and compare to the nameplate rating.

 This must not exceed the nameplate rating.

-Gas Valve Adjustment
+GAS VALVE ADJUSTMENT

-Changes can be made by adjusting the manifold pressure (See Table 9), or changing orifices (orifice change may not always be required).
-To adjust the manifold pressure:
+To adjust the manifold outlet pressure:

-- 1. Turn off all electrical power to the system. - Attach a manifold pressure gauge with flexible tubing to the outlet pressure boss marked "OUT P" on White-Rodgers gas valve model 36J.
-See Figure 27 for White-Rodgers gas valve model 36J. - 3.
-Loosen (Do Not remove) the pressure tap test set screw one turn with 3/32" hex wrench. - a.
-The pressure tap adjustment kit (KIT07611) contains a 3/32" hex wrence, a 5/16" hose and a connector and can be ordered through Global Parts. - 4.
-Turn on system power and energize valve. - Adjust 1st stage gas heat by removing the low (LO) adjustment regulator cover screw. - To increase outlet pressure, turn the regulator adjust screw clockwise. - b.
-To decrease outlet pressure, turn the regulator adjust screw counterclockwise. - c.
-Adjust regulator until pressure shown on manometer matches the pressure specified in Table 9. - 1.
-The input of no more than nameplate rating and no less than 93% of the nameplate rating, unless the unit is derated for high altitude. - d.
-Replace and tighten the regulator cover screw securely - Adjust 2nd stage gas heat by removing the high (HI) adjustment regulator cover screw. - To increase outlet pressure, turn the regulator adjust screw clockwise. - b.
-To decrease outlet pressure, turn the regulator adjust screw counterclockwise. - Adjust regulator until pressure shown on manometer matches the pressure specified in Table 9. - 1.
-The input of no more than nameplate rating and no less than 93% of the nameplate rating, unless the unit is derated for high altitude. - d.
-Replace and tighten the regulator cover screw securely - 7.
+- 1. Turn off all electrical power to the system - 2.
+Attach a manifold pressure gauge with flexible tubing to the boss marked "OUT P" on White-Rodgers gas valve model 36J or 36G.
+See Figure 28 for White-Rodgers gas valve model 36J.
+See Figure 29 for model 36G. - 3.
+Loosen (Do Not Remove) the pressure tap test set screw one turn with 3/32" hex wrench.

+a.
+The Pressure Tap Adjustment Kit (KIT07611) contains a 3/32" hex wrench, a 5/16" hose and a connector and can be ordered through Global Parts.

+- 4. Turn on system power and energize valve. - 5.
+Adjust 1st stage gas heat by removing the low (LO) adjustment regulator cover screw.

+a.
+To increase outlet pressure, turn the regulator adjustment screw clockwise.

+b.
+To decrease outlet pressure, turn the regulator adjustment screw counterclockwise.

+c.
+Adjust regulator until pressure shown on manometer matches the pressure specified in Table 9.

+- 1. The input should be more than the nameplate rating and no less than 93% of the nameplate rating, unless the unit is being de-rated for high altitude. - d.
+Replace and tighten the HI adjustment cover screw. - 6.
+Adjust 2nd stage gas heat by removing the high (HI) adjustment regulator cover screw.

+a.
+To increase outlet pressure, turn the regulator adjustment screw clockwise.

+b.
+To decrease outlet pressure, turn the regulator adjustment screw counterclockwise.

+c.
+Adjust regulator until pressure shown on manometer matches the pressure specified in Table 9.

+1. The input should be more than the nameplate rating and no less than 93% of the nameplate rating, unless the unit is being de-rated for high altitude.

+- d.
+Replace and tighten the HI adjustment cover screw. - 7.
 Cycle the valve several times to verify regulator setting. - a.
-Repeat steps 5-7 if needed. - 8.
+Repeat the steps 5-7 if needed. - 8.
 Turn off all electrical power to the system. - 9.
-Remove the manometer and flexible tubing and tighten the pressure tap screw. - Using a leak detection solution or soap suds, check for leaks at the pressure outlet boss and pressure tap test screw. - 11.
+Remove the manometer and tubing and tighten the pressure tap screws. - 10.
+Using a leak detection solution of soap suds, check for leaks at the pressure outlet boss and pressure tap test screw. - 11.
 Turn on system power and check operation of the unit.

-Explosion Hazard

-Replace and/or tighten all plugs removed or loosened when adjusting gas pressure.
+Tighten all pressure test screws loosened when adjusting gas pressure.
+Replace both regulator cover screws.
 Leak check the fittings before placing the furnace into regular service.
 Failure to follow this warning could result in fire, explosion, or property damage.